spender-sandbox/community-modified/README.md

-This repository contains over 180 [Cuckoo Sandbox](http://www.cuckoosandbox.org) signature modules from the community, including those heavily modified by Accuvant for correctness, removal of false positives, and more detailed information.
-It also includes over 70 new signature modules developed solely by Accuvant and provided under the GPL.
+This repository contains over 180 [Cuckoo Sandbox](http://www.cuckoosandbox.org) signature modules from the community, including those heavily modified by Optiv for correctness, removal of false positives, and more detailed information.
+It also includes over 70 new signature modules developed solely by Optiv and provided under the GPL.

-Please note that many of these signature modules make use of Accuvant's extensive improvements to both Cuckoo and cuckoomon and are noted accordingly as requiring Cuckoo version "1.2".
+Please note that many of these signature modules make use of Optiv's extensive improvements to both Cuckoo and cuckoomon and are noted accordingly as requiring Cuckoo version "1.2".

-If you have signature modules to contribute, feel free to submit pull requests or email bspengler@accuvant.com.
+If you have signature modules to contribute, feel free to submit pull requests or email brad.spengler@optiv.com.